rep0mancer/truck_calculator/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+### UI modes

+- Set `NEXT_PUBLIC_UI_V2="false"` to render the legacy interface.
+Any other value (or omitting the variable) enables the Vetropack themed UI.
+- Brand and functional color tokens live in `src/styles/globals.css`.
+Update the variables there to adjust the palette across the app.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: